Harmontown/harmontown.github.io/docs/_episodes/156/index.md

 title:                "The Jews Abide"
 image:                "episode-placeholder.jpg"
 description: |-
-  Its HarmonBlock 2015, some of us really had ADD and we adhere to the wisdom of Sam Elliot on HARMONTOWN!
-Become a member!
-Get the video at harmontown.com
+  It's HarmonBlock 2015, some of us really had ADD and we adhere to the wisdom of Sam Elliot on HARMONTOWN!
 showDate:
 releaseDate:          "2015-04-01 05:17:00Z"
 duration:             "01:59:53"